 They are not going to get that by honestly engaging with therapist – in fact, almost the opposite.
 They’ll be in a position where they face their inner demons, and they’ll have little control over where that path leads.
 This is difficult for anyone, and for a narcissist, even more so.

-3. Can a narcissist be cured with therapy?
+Can a narcissist Change with therapy?

 While the success rate for Narcissistic Personality Disorder treatment isn’t great, I don’t want to paint too negative a picture.
 For some narcissists, certainly not all, change is possible.
 But how much change, exactly?
 Can narcissism be cured?